faker-js/faker/docs/contributing/propose-a-feature.md

 ## Accepting a Feature

 In order for a feature to be accepted in Faker, it must fulfill all the criteria listed in [General Feature Guideline](#general-feature-guideline).
-Additionally, depending on the type of feature, there might be additionally requirements.
+Additionally, depending on the type of feature, there might be additional requirements.

 ::: tip Note
-Using thumb-up emotes ( :+1: ) on issues gives the faker team a general idea of the community interest in a feature.
+Using thumb-up emotes ( :+1: ) on issues gives the Faker team a general idea of the community interest in a feature.
 If you see a feature request that you like, leave an up vote to increase interest.
-You can obviously also up vote you own feature requests.
+You can obviously also upvote your own feature requests.
 :::

 ### New Locale Criteria